yaohuan23/science-graphics/README.md

 ### 1. Distribution

-The [Distribution](source/Distribution.R) source file contains functions to visualize continuos and discrete **data distributions**.
+The [Distribution.R](source/Distribution.R) source file contains functions to visualize continuos and discrete **data distributions**.

-For a set of continuous variables in the same units, the [MultiVariateDistribution.R](scripts/MultiVariateDistribution.R) script plots their density line together with the underlying histogram slightly transparent in the same figure.
+For a set of continuous variables in the same units, the [HistogramDensityPlot.R](scripts/HistogramDensityPlot.R) script plots their density line together with the underlying histogram slightly transparent in the same figure.
+An example figure can be found [here](figures/example1_density.pdf).

+As the number of variables increases and their superposed densities become difficult to visualize, the alternative is to generate a box plot or violin plot.
+Box plots represent the mean, median and percentiles of each variable distribution, so that they can be visually compared.
+The [BoxPlot.R](scripts/BoxPlot.R) script generates such a figure.
+An example figure can be found [here](figures/example8_boxplot.pdf).

+However, multimodal properties of the distribution cannot be observed in a simple box plot, and a violin plot is needed for that purpose.
+The [ViolinBoxPlot.R](scripts/ViolinBoxPlot.R) script allows the independent visualization of each variable distribution with its underlying boxplot.
-An example figure can be found [here](figures/example1.pdf).
+An example figure can be found [here](figures/example8_violinplot.pdf).

-For a discrete variable, the percentage and frequency of each class can be visualized as a Pie Chart (coming soon).
+For discrete variables, the percentage and frequency of each class can be visualized using the [PieChart.R](scripts/PieChart.R) script.
+An example figure can be found [here](figures/example6.pdf).

 ### 2. Correlation

-The [Correlation](source/Correlation.R) source file contains functions to calculate and visualize the **contingency table** of two discrete variables combination counts and visualize the correlation of continuous variables in multidimensional plots.
+The [Correlation.R](source/Correlation.R) source file contains functions to calculate and visualize the **contingency table** of two discrete variables combination counts and visualize the correlation of continuous variables in multidimensional plots.

-For discrete variables, the [ContingencyTableBarplot](scripts/ContingencyTableBarplot.R) represents the percentage or frequency of each class combination from two variables as a barplot.
+For discrete variables, the [ContingencyTableBarplot](scripts/ContingencyTableBarplot.R) plots the percentage or frequency of each class combination from two variables as a barplot.
 An example figure can be found [here](figures/example5.pdf).

 Coming soon...